rustiri/UFOs/README.md

 For further development, two recommendations that can be done are we can use a checkbox and dropdown selection to filter the data.

-For example, when typing the city name: suggestions would pop up and when chosen
+For example, when typing the city name: suggestions would pop up and when chosen the remaining fields would automatically populate with the correct information.